rogithub/communicator/README.md

 var onPersonObservable = factory.GetSerialized<Person>("Person");
 ```

-Using IObservable liberates all potential from [reactivex](reactivex.io) in our consummer app.
-I strongly recommend you to use it.

 Once we got an IObservable we can attach as many handlers (IObserver) as we want like:

 ```cs